dayathapa1234/Meta-Database-Engineer-Professional-Certificate/1-Introduction to Databases/week2/lab6/LabInstructions.md

 ```

-5-Press enter to execute the SQL statement.
+5- Press enter to execute the SQL statement.

 The image below displays the output after executing the CREATE TABLE ‘players’ statement.